The Autumn Festival (and traditional potted-plant market) at the RAIJIN-SAMA SHRINE (雷神様) in Kamigo, Tsukuba- Friday November 23rd

 In fact, I was the only one around.
 The only sign that Thursday the 23rd would be the day of the big autumn festival ( one of the shrines two major annual events, besides New Years) was the presence of the two amazingly tall, white festive banners which had been recently set up to announce that fact.

-Those of you who visit tomorrow will find quite a different scene from the one I enjoyed today.
+Those of you who visit on the 23rd will find quite a different scene from the one I enjoyed today.
 Besides the usual festival food stalls ( which can be found anywhere in Japan) there will be a large and lively market of potted-trees and plants, and traditional agricultural implements and household tools as well (this is was of the last remaining traditional annual markets in the Tsukuba area).

 There will also be some performances of local festival song and dance.

 Established in the year 931 AD by the founder of the Toyota (豊田) Clan, descendants of the Emperor Kammu who long ruled that part of what is now Tsukuba City ( before being absorbed into Tsukuba City the area was called Toyosato Town).

 Inspired by a dream he had, Lord Toyota had the notion of bringing over the God of Thunder and Lightning- RAIJIN, from a shrine in Kyoto, in order to help provide bountiful harvests. ( In Japanese religion, spirits can be divided at their MAIN SHRINE and then propagated in another part of Japan in a branch shrine.
 This concept is called BUNREI – 分霊, and the ceremony KANJO- 勧請).